Reinforcement Learning for Photonic Component Design: The Reinforcement Learning Algorithm

-The score calculated in equations (\ref{inrange_score} - \ref{outofrange_score_final}) is used by DDPG\cite{ddpgpaper,ddpgcode} to generate new designs as seen in Fig. \ref{algorithm}b.
-For training, the variables describing the training process are $\alpha= 0.000005$, $\beta= 0.0005$ and $\tau=0.0001$ and a batch size of $32$ was used.\cite{ddpgpaper} $10000$ training episodes were used for each fabrication run.
+For training, the variables describing the training process are $\alpha= 0.000 005$, $\beta= 0.0005$ and $\tau=0.0001$, and a batch size of $32$ was used.\cite{ddpgpaper} $10 000$ training episodes were used for each fabrication run.
 A training episode is one round of the DDPG algorithm for each of the requested wavelength ranges.
-The length of the training episodes, that is the number of attempts at improving the design, is determined in the following way: If all parameters of the device are in range, a length of 10 is used.
+The length of the training episodes, that is, the number of attempts at improving the design, is determined in the following way: If all parameters of the device are in range, a length of 10 is used.
 Otherwise, after 3 out of range actions, the episode is ended early.
 New designs with all parameters in range are saved.
+The top 1250 designs are fabricated in the next cycle.

-After fabrication, the new devices are measured and a new dataset is generated.
-The new data is then used to train the spectral predictor and update the current best devices used to generate improved designs.
+After fabrication, the new devices are measured, and a new dataset is generated.
+The new data are then used to train the spectral predictor and update the current best devices used to generate improved designs.